 Atossa Genetics is passionate about improving breast health and the overall well-being and health of women with whom we are associated with globally.
 Our focus has been and will continue to be on maintaining our position through the development of a suite of medical devices, therapeutics and laboratory developed procedures (LDPs) in those areas where we can make a difference in health, education and our community with respect to breast health.

-To lead the field in breast health, it is imperative for Atossa Genetics to have a robust product development process that brings innovation through a product development lifecycle that yields useable technology available in a timely fashion.
+To lead the field in breast health, it is imperative for Atossa Genetics to have a robust product development process that brings innovation through a product development lifecycle yielding useable technology in a timely fashion.
 Atossa utilizes a five phase product development life cycle that is focused on using the most up to date standards and practices.
 This product development life cycle is current and compliant with national and international standards for quality, so we can ensure that our devices are safe and effective for commercialization.

 The laboratory tests will be developed by and offered through our wholly owned subsidiary, the National Reference Laboratory for Breast Health (NRLBH).
 Laboratory tests currently under development by NRLBH include the following: